NinoGG1/NinoGG1/README.md

 I find joy in coding, where precision meets creativity—like crafting architecture.
 ```

+> A construction engineer who transitioned into a developer.
+Passionate about building and understanding deep mechanisms.
+I find joy in coding, where precision meets creativity—like crafting architecture.

 ___

 📍 Finistère in France, best region, best landscapes